sailorproject/sailor/docs/INSTALL_MAC.md

 ## Installation for Mac

 Sailor is compatible with a variety of operating systems and webservers.
-On this example, we will use OS X 10.9 Mavericks and Apache 2.4.
+On this example, we will use OS X 10.10 Yosemite and Apache 2.4

 ### Installing dependencies

 Sailor is compatible with both Lua 5.1 and Lua 5.2.
-OS X 10.9 Mavericks already comes with Apache 2.2 by default, but you can't use Lua scripts on it.

 You need to install Lua, luarocks and Apache 2.4.

     brew update
-    brew install lua luarocks zlib homebrew/apache/httpd24
+    brew install lua luarocks zlib

+The default apache build however, does not come with Lua module by default.

+    brew edit httpd24

+Find the list of enabled flags, after `args = %W[`, add `--enable-lua` and save the file.

+    brew install httpd24

 After installing those packages, you need to enable `mod_lua` in Apache's configuration file.
 The file will probably be located at `/usr/local/etc/apache2/2.4/httpd.conf`.
 Add or uncomment the following directive: